rscopes/rescope/readme.md

 # Caipi Rescope

-Flexible & scalable 'state' based store for (but not limited to) ReactJS, with node EventEmitter api.

 ## ReScope What ?

-ReScope is a flexible \& effective Store system inspired by ReactJS methods.
+ReScope is a simple, flexible, predictable \& effective Store system inspired by ReactJS methods.

 Mechanic is simple:
 Stores take key values & the others stores as entry state<br>